Jacob-Kelley-22/eStore/README.md

 This is an eCommerce backend built with Kotlin and Spring Boot.

 ## Key Features
-- JWT Authentication and Authorization using Spring Security
+- JWT Authentication and authorization using Spring Security
 - A Product, Cart, and Order management system
-- Simulated payment processing with persistence
+- Simulated payment processing with persistent transation records
-- Idempotent checkout
+- Idempotent checkout (prevents duplicate orders on retries)
 - Order lifecycle management (`Pending payment -> Fulfilled`)
 - Payment lifecycle tracking (`Pending -> Succeeded/Failed`)
 - Dockerization with PostgreSQL